silitics/rugpi/www/versioned_docs/version-0.6/guide/supported-boards.md

 [^1]: Requires the U-Boot boot flow.

-**⚠️ Please also read the remarks for the respective boards bellow.**
+**⚠️ Please also read the remarks for the respective boards below.**

 Raspberry Pi OS releases based on Debian Bullseye and Bookworm are supported.